iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 - Perform tip selection to choose a branch and a trunk for the new milestone.
 - Determine the topological order according to [RFC-0005](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md) of the referenced bundles that are not yet confirmed by a previous milestone.
-- Construct the list B<sup>tri</sup> consisting of the tail transaction hashes of all the non-violating bundles in that particular order.
+- Construct the list B<sup>tri</sup> consisting of the tail transaction hashes of all the not-ignored bundles in that particular order.
-- Convert each element of B<sup>tri</sup> to binary by splitting it into groups of 5 trits and interpreting the value of each group as a signed (two's complement) 8-bit integer value.
+- Convert each element of B<sup>tri</sup> to binary by splitting it into groups of 5 trits and interpreting each group as a balanced ternary value in little-endian representation.
+Each value is then encoded as a signed (two's complement) 8-bit integer.
 (This exactly matches the conversion used for binary I/O of ternary data in the current protocol.)
+This leads to the ordered list B containing 49-byte strings.
 - Compute the 64-byte Merkle tree hash H = MTH(B).
-- Encode the hash H into ternary by interpreting each octet of the string H as a signed 8-bit integer value v and then by encoding v as a little-endian 6-trit string in balanced ternary representation.
+- Encode H into ternary by interpreting each octet of the string H as a signed 8-bit integer value v and then encoding v as a little-endian 6-trit string in balanced ternary representation.
 This leads to H<sup>tri</sup> with a length of 384 trits.
 - Prepare the milestone bundle as usual.
 Its head transaction contains the information required to verify the Coordinator's signature in its `signatureMessageFragment` field.
-This information has a length of d×81 trytes, where d is the depth of the Coordinator's Merkle tree.
+This information has a length of d·81 trytes, where d is the depth of the Coordinator's Merkle tree.
 - Append H<sup>tri</sup> to the `signatureMessageFragment` field.
 For any depth d < 26 the field provides sufficient space.
-- Sign the head transaction and add its fragmented signature to the bundle's zero value transactions.
+- Sign the head transaction and add its fragmented signature to the milestone bundle's zero value transactions.

 ## Milestone validation

 - Verify the signature of the milestone m.
-- Construct the ordered list B<sup>tri</sup> of the tail transaction hashes of the non-violating bundles m confirms.
+- Construct the ordered list B<sup>tri</sup> of the tail transaction hashes of the not-ignored bundles m confirms.
 - Encode the hashes B<sup>tri</sup> into their binary representation B and compute H = MTH(B).
 - Extract the first 192 trits after the Coordinator's Merkle tree information from the `signatureMessageFragment` field of the head transaction and verify that this matches the ternary encoded H.

 ## Proof of inclusion

 - Identify the confirming milestone m of the input bundle b.
+- Determine the ordered list of the not-ignored bundles m confirms.
-- Compute the Merkle audit path of b with respect to the ordered list of confirmed bundles induced by m.
+- Compute the Merkle audit path of b with respect to the Merkle tree for this ordered list.
 - Provide the audit path as well as m as proof of inclusion for b.

 ## Cryptographic components